djdavis23/Air2Air-Combat/README.md

 ineffective (max damage done).
 If the adversary's health drops to/below zero, the player wins.
 If the player runs out of missiles and bullets prior to the advesary dying, then the player loses.
+This project created just with Vanilla javascript.
+No DB to persist data.